emmacadavra/ci-portfolio1-spc/TESTING.md

 ### **Bugs**

-(Bugs, including the lighthouse scores and images in need of compression, border-box sizing, horizontal scroll on form-submission, grey bottom of section-three, page not found due to incorrect file paths on form-submission page, etc)
+(Bugs, including the lighthouse scores and images in need of compression, border-box sizing, horizontal scroll on form-submission, grey bottom of section-three, page not found due to incorrect file paths on form-submission page, w3c issue with hamburger html, etc)

 ### **Accessibility**